Najwa Karam: 2000–2004

 In 2000, Karam released Oyoun Qalbi.
-Oyoun Qalbi was a more romantic, reflective body of work compared to Karam's previous albums.
-Its songs included "Majboura" ("I Have to"), which had a modern jazz influence, and the "power ballads", "Oyoun Qalbi" ("Sweetheart") and "Khaleek al Ard" ("Stay down to Earth").
+This was a more romantic, reflective body of work compared to Karam's previous albums.
+Its songs include "Majboura" ("I Have to"), which has a modern jazz influence, and the power ballads "Oyoun Qalbi" ("Sweetheart") and "Khaleek al Ard" ("Stay down to Earth").
 A music video was made for the Najwa 2000 megamix, which contained samples from each song on the Oyoun Qalbi album.
-The album sold over 5 million copies, topping the charts.
-It holds the current record for the best-selling Arabic album of all time.
+The album sold over 5 million copies.

 In 2001, Karam released Nedmaneh.
 It sold over 4 million copies worldwide and is one of Karam's most acclaimed albums.
-This album followed on from the style of music first presented by Karam in Oyoun Qalbi, and further experimented with new styles and sounds.
-The song "Aaskah" ("Falling in love") was an enormous hit, hitting number one all over the Middle East, and was also quite popular abroad.
-It was a more playful and vibrant song than most of Karam's previous work, with a strong bass line and a distinct oriental influence.
-It was quite different from any Arabic song at the time and appealed to a wide range of audiences.
-The success of Nedmaneh brought about many awards, including a coveted Murex D'or for "Best Arabic Artist" award, and three special awards from Karam's production company, Rotana: "Artist of the Year", "Album of the Year", and "Highest Selling Album".
+This album followed the style of music first presented by Karam in Oyoun Qalbi, and further experimented with new styles and sounds.
+The success of Nedmaneh brought many awards, including a Murex d'Or for "Best Arabic Artist" award, and three awards from Karam's production company, Rotana: "Artist of the Year", "Album of the Year", and "Highest Selling Album".

-To further Rotana's crediting of Karam's successes, an honoring assembly was held on Saturday, 23 June 2001, where Karam was awarded for her achievements throughout her singing career and for the huge success of Nedmaneh.
+An honouring assembly was held on 23 June 2001, where Karam was awarded for her achievements throughout her singing career and for the commercial success of Nedmaneh.
 The ceremony was held at the Venezia Hotel, Beirut, Lebanon.
-In attendance were the Lebanese Minister of Information, Ghazi Aridi, who was representing the President of the Lebanese Republic, Émile Lahoud, prominent singer Wadih el Safi, acclaimed composer Elias Rahbani, and many journalists and reporters.
-During the night, Karam sang some of her hits (old and new) and was presented with numerous medals and trophies.
+In attendance were the Lebanese Minister of Information, Ghazi Aridi, who was representing the President of the Lebanese Republic, Émile Lahoud, prominent singer Wadih el Safi, acclaimed composer Elias Rahbani, along with many journalists and reporters.
+During the night, Karam sang some of her most popular songs and was presented with numerous medals and trophies.
 The recording was released on a special edition CD (Live in Concert), along with a compilation CD of Najwa's hits from 1989 to 2000 titled The Very Best Of Najwa Karam.

 Karam's 2002 album, Tahamouni, was far removed from the "easy-going" contemporary feel of Oyoun Qalbi and Nedmaneh.
 The album was intended to get back in touch with a more youthful audience from other Arab nations, who had taken less interest in Karam's music from the late 90s.
-This was shown through songs like Tahamouni ("They Accused Me") which included attempts at rapping, and Ew'a Tekoun Ze'alt ("I Hope You're Not Mad at Me)", which seemed to have a Western influence.
+This was shown through songs like "Tahamouni" ("They Accused Me") which included attempts at rapping, and "Ew'a Tekoun Ze'alt" ("I Hope You're Not Mad at Me)", which seemed to have a Western influence.